njclarkbmf/documentor/README.md

 See the [examples](examples/) directory for more advanced usage patterns, including:
 - Implementing custom document processors
 - Using Vertex Matching Engine for production deployments
-- Building search applications with Documetor
+- Building search applications with Documentor

 ## Contributing